-An updated skinny version of the classic Shepherd’s pie, made with ground turkey instead of beef or lamb, sweet potatoes instead of white potatoes and lots of veggies.
-Still as delicious (if not better!), but more nutritious!
-Naturally gluten free and paleo.
+My Sweet Potato Shepherd's Pie is a light and healthy version of the classic, made with ground turkey instead of beef or lamb, sweet potatoes instead of white potatoes and lots of veggies.
+Naturally gluten-free and paleo.

 Clean Eating Turkey and Sweet Potato Shepherd’s Pie

 An updated skinny version of the classic Shepherd's pie, made with ground turkey instead of beef or lamb, sweet potatoes instead of white potatoes and lots of veggies.
 Still as delicious (if not better!), but more nutritious!
 Naturally gluten-free and paleo.

 Mashed sweet potatoes

 - 4 medium/large sweet potatoes peeled and cut into chunks (about 10.5 oz / 300 g each; 2.6 lbs / 1.2 kg total)

 - 2 tsp extra virgin olive oil